 Grosmont, Skenfrith, Raglan.
 ‘The Three Castles’ were built in earth and timber shortly after the Conquest, upgraded in stone a century later and reconstructed c.1200–40 with the latest features.
 Today we see Grosmont and Skenfrith – relatively small, evocative, ensconced in charming villages.
 Lunch break in the historic town of Monmouth.
 Largely 15th-century, Raglan Castle is a beautifully ornamented architectural composition, lavishly equipped with defensive devices, by now obsolete: the triumph of art over warfare.

 White Castle, Harlech.
-Third of the ‘Three Castles’, the impressiveness of White Castle is enhanced by its remote countryside setting (inaccessible by coach, taxis required).
+Third of the ‘Three Castles’, the impressiveness of White Castle is enhanced by its remote countryside setting.
 Drive 130 miles (with two stops) through the unremitting loveliness of the hilly heart of Wales.
-Harlech Castle clings to a crag by the sea, a compact concentric type with high walls and towers, one of the great sights of the British Isles.
-Built 1283–89, architect James of St George, patron Edward I of England.
+Harlech Castle clings to a crag by the sea, a compact concentric fortress with high walls and towers, one of the great sights of the British Isles.
+Built 1283–89, by Edward I’s great master-mason, James of St George.
 First of two nights near Caernarfon.

 Dolbadarn, Caernarfon, Beaumaris.
 The only native Welsh castle on the tour, Dolbadarn was built in the 13th century to control the route to Snowdonia.
-Intended as a seat of government, Caernarfon is the greatest of Edward I’s castles, and the high curtain wall and mural towers rising from the estuary’s edge incorporate symbolism evoking his imperial aspirations.
+Caernarfon, the greatest of Edward I’s castles, was intended as a seat of government, its high walls and polygonal towers rising from the estuary’s edge and symbolically evoking the king’s imperial aspirations.
 Cross the Menai Strait to Anglesey.
 Beaumaris is the last of James of St George’s constructions and, in terms of its defensive apparatus, the most sophisticated.

 Conwy.
-Walk atop the walls encircling Conwy, the town founded by Edward I. The castle is one of the great achievements of mediaeval military architecture, and its curtain walls and many mural towers survive intact.
-The tour finishes here, and the coach drives to Llandudno Junction railway station (5 minutes) two or three times between 12.30 and 3.00pm to meet trains booked by participants.
+Walk atop the walls encircling Conwy, the town founded by Edward I. The castle is one of the great achievements of medieval military architecture, but it also boasts some of the best-preserved royal apartments to survive from medieval Britain.
+The tour finishes here and the coach drives to Llandudno Junction railway station (5 minutes) two or three times between 12.30 and 2.30pm to meet trains booked by participants.
 There is more to see here, including Britain’s finest surviving Elizabethan town house.

 Price, per person

-Hotel accommodation; private coach throughout; breakfasts and 3 dinners with wine; all admissions; all tips; the services of the lecturer and tour manager.
+Hotel accommodation; private coach throughout; breakfasts, 1 lunch and 3 dinners with wine; all admissions; all tips; the services of the lecturer and tour manager.

-The Angel Hotel, Abergavenny, a former Georgian coaching-inn, now a 3-star hotel with comfortable rooms and excellent restaurant.
-Ty’n Rhos, near Caernarfon, Snowdonia, a charming, country house hotel in a tranquil and attractive rural setting.
+The Angel Hotel, Abergavenny: former Georgian coaching-inn, now a 4-star hotel with comfortable rooms and excellent restaurant.
+Ty’n Rhos, near Caernarfon, Snowdonia: charming country house hotel in a tranquil and attractive rural setting.

-There are many steps, much uneven paving, muddy paths and quite a lot of walking.
-This tour should not be attempted by anyone with any difficulties with everyday walking and stair climbing.
+There are many steps within castles and spiral stairways, much uneven paving, muddy paths, castles atop grassy hills and quite a lot of walking.
+This tour should not be attempted by those with any difficulties with everyday walking and stair climbing.
 Average distance-by coach per day: c.
 71 miles.

 Between 10 and 22 participants.